 Note

-If a meeting convened by, or at the request of, members is dissolved under this subrule, the business that was to have been considered at the meeting is taken to have been dealt with.
+If a meeting convened by, or at the request of, members is dissolved under this sub-rule, the business that was to have been considered at the meeting is taken to have been dealt with.
 If members wish to have the business reconsidered at another special meeting, the members must make a new request under rule 32.

 (b) in any other case—